Breastfeeding: Lactogenesis III

-Prolactin and oxytocin are vital for establishing milk supply initially, however, once the milk supply is well established, the volume and content of the milk produced is controlled locally.
+Prolactin and oxytocin are vital for establishing milk supply initially; however, once the milk supply is well established, the volume and content of the milk produced are controlled locally.
 Although prolactin levels are higher on average among breastfeeding mothers, prolactin levels themselves do not correlate to milk volume.
 At this stage, production of milk is triggered by milk drainage from the breasts.
 The only way to maintain milk supply is to drain the breasts frequently.
 Infrequent or incomplete drainage of the breasts, decreases blood flow to the alveoli and signals the milk-producing cells to produce less milk.
+Breast pumps are often used to drain the breasts when the infant is not feeding.

+A condition called Mastitis sometimes occurs in this stage, resulting from incomplete milk drainage.
+The Academy of Breastfeeding Medicine recommends against trying to "empty" the breasts, whether through pushing the baby to feed more or through over use of a breast pump, to prevent causing milk oversupply.

+Nursing pillows

+To help with breastfeeding, some people use a nursing pillow.
+A nursing pillow is a helpful cushion used to rest a baby while supporting, nursing, breastfeeding, and other things.

 Breast milk

 The content of breast milk should be discussed in two separate categories – the nutritional content and the bioactive content, that is the enzymes, proteins, antibodies, and signaling molecules that assist the infant in ways outside of nutrition.